Treating Headaches with Acupuncture and Natural Medicine

 Massage: Great for tension headaches and tight shoulders

-Meditation: Educes the relaxation response to promote deep tranquility and balance and engages the rest and restore parasympathetic nervous system.
+Meditation: Reduces the relaxation response to promote deep tranquility and balance and engages the rest-and-restore parasympathetic nervous system

 Exercise: People who suffer from headaches are generally more sedentary.
-I recommend exercising 20-30 minutes a day, 4-5 days per week.
+We recommend exercising 20–30 minutes a day, 4–5 days per week